 Not enough yet?
 Don't you worry, plenty more to do.
 If you follow the Brisbane River to the sea, you'll get to Moreton Bay with two beautiful islands called North Stradbroke Island and Moreton Island, the latter of which I haven't seen YET.
 But my tour there is already booked, and this tour can't disappoint.
 You can choose between different activities on the island, like snorkelling, kayaking etc, before you get to the highlight of the day: Seeing wild dolphins!

 North Stradbroke Island is the other beautiful island, on my tour there I saw wild dolphins, wild koalas, wild turtles and wild manta rays.
 What a tour, am I right?
 But besides the wildlife there is still more to see on this island, for example the awesome beaches, the Tea-Tree-Lake, also known as the Brown Lake.

 The Gold Coast

 In the opposite direction of Redcliffe lies the Gold Coast, with Surfers Paradise.
 A cool place with a great city and a great beach with the some of the best waves I experienced in my life.
 So if you're looking for some awesome days on the beach, I highly recommend this place.
-I was also told that there a couple of cool parties, but I haven't experienced that myself.

 Now that my time here is almost over, I've already started missing this place.
 The awesome people I met over this 3 month period, the weather (even though it sometimes gets way too hot), or just the unreal experiences I had over the last couple of months and of course this awesome city itself.